platipodium/tame/README.md

 information.

 ### License management

 License management is handled with [``reuse``](https://reuse.readthedocs.io/).
-If you have any questions on this, please have a look into the [contributing guide][contributing] or contact the maintainers of `generalized-aquatic-ecosystem-model`.
+If you have any questions on this, please have a look into the [contributing guide][contributing] or contact the maintainers of TAME.

 [contributing]: https://generalized-aquatic-ecosystem-model.readthedocs.io/en/latest/contributing.html